TRAP: Hijacking VLA CoT-Reasoning via Adversarial Patches: Methodology

 \section{Methodology}

-Motivated by the pivotal role of CoT in reasoning VLAs in Section~\ref{sec:prelimiary}, we propose a targeted adversarial patch attack designed to manipulate VLAs behavior via CoT hijacking.
-In the following sections, we formalize the problem statement and detail our proposed methodology.
+Motivated by the pivotal role of CoT in reasoning VLAs in Section~\ref{sec:prelimiary}, we propose an adversarial patch attack designed to manipulate VLAs' behavior via CoT hijacking.
+In the following sections, we formalize the problem statement and detail our proposed attack.